ngpeijiun/ngpeijiun.github.io/school/pri/sci/sci-3-cycles.md

 1. The fusion of the male reproductive cell with the egg cell is called **fertilisation**.

-    - When pollen grains land on the surface of stigma, each pollen grain produces a pollen tube.
+    - When the pollen grains land on the surface of stigma, each pollen grain produces a pollen tube.
-    - The pollen tube grows down from the stigma, through the style to the ovary.
+    - The pollen tube grows down from the stigma, through the style into the ovary.
-    - When the pollen tube reaches one ovule, the male reproductive cell in the pollen tube fuses with the egg cell.
+    - When the pollen tube reaches an ovule, the male reproductive cell from the pollen tube fuses with the egg cell.

 2. After fertilisation

     - Flower petals start to wither.
     - The ovary enlarges and forms a fruit.
-The ovules starts to develop into **seeds**.
+The ovules start to develop into **seeds**.
     - The seeds continue to develop inside the fruit and the fruit grows bigger.

-3. Some flowers have only one ovule in the ovary, so the fruit will have only one seed, such as mangoes and cherries; while some flowers have many ovules in the ovary, and the fruits will have many seeds, such as tomatoes and papayas.
+3. Some flowers have only one ovule in the ovary, so the fruits will have only one seed, such as mangoes and cherries; while some flowers have many ovules in the ovary, and the fruits will have many seeds, such as tomatoes and papayas.

 4. Fruits protect the seeds until they are ready to be released.
 When this happens, we say that the fruits are ripe.

 ### Dispersal (C2.3)

-1. **Dispersal** is the process where fruits or seeds of the plants are scattered as far as possible.
+1. **Dispersal** is the process in which fruits or seeds of the plants are scattered as far as possible.

 2. Dispersal prevents overcrowding and reduces competition of young plants among themselves and with the parent plant.
 Plants that grow too closely together have to compete for sunlight, water and minerals.